Table of Contents

-Economical internet websites and web content will conform to the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0, initially at Level A and increasing to Level AA, and shall do so in accordance with the schedule set out in the Regulation.
+Economical internet websites and web content will conform to the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0, initially at Level A and increasing to Level AA, and shall do so in accordance with the schedule set out in Accessibility Legislation where applicable.

 In preparing emergency procedures, plans, and public safety information documents, Economical will ensure that all documents made available to the public will be made available in an accessible format or with appropriate communication supports, upon request.